deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Sets which iron profile (__T12__, __C210__, __C245__) to use.<br>
   - **Contrast**<br>
 Screen Contrast/brightness.<br>
-  - **Auto dim**<br>
-Fade the display after 10s in sleep or error modes to prevent display burning.<br>
-For safety reasons,the screen will only dim when the iron temperature is below 100°C.<br>
   - **Offset**<br>
 Screen offset.
 This can accomodate the different screens which the controllers have come with.
 Use it to center the display on the screen.<br>
+  - **Dimmer**<br>
+Fades the display after a timeout.
+	- OFF: Never dim the screen.<br>
+	- SLP: Dim only in low power modes (Standby and sleep).<br>
+	- ALL: Dim also in run mode.<br>
+  - **Dimmer Delay**<br>
+Sets the dimmer timeout.
+This option is disabled if the dimmer is OFF.<br>
+  - **Dimmer, in sleep mode**<br>
+Allows to turn off the screen in sleep mode.
+This option is disabled if the dimmer is OFF.<br>
+	- OFF: In sleep mode, the screen turns off after dimming.<br>
+	- ON: The screen stays on at low brightness.<br>
+For safety reasons,the screen will only dim when the iron temperature is below 100°C.<br>
   - **Wake mode**<br>
 How to detect activity.
 SHAKE or STAND.<br>
 SHAKE uses a motion sensor present in T12 handles, shake or hold the handle tip up to wake.<br>